 The Ukraine putsch in Kiev on February 23 reportedly involves the NATO Gladio, an international network of secret cells of the NATO member states to combat the worker’s movement and communism in Western Europe.
 It originated with the famous directive of Churchill to “fan the flames” of the partisan warfare during World War II through the SOE (Special Operations Executive); by this it was understood to penetrate and subvert the anti-fascist resistance movement, and make it a tool of the Anglo-American forces, as in Greece.
 The post-war Gladio network had its own intelligence structure, its own secret military training, a network of illegal arms and PSYOPS service.
-These actions are part of U.S. military theory called the “strategy of tension,” and were particularly used in Italy in the 70s.
-The Gladio network was neither more nor less than an organized terrorist network within NATO countries.
-This network is similar to that developed with Operation Condor in Latin America during the same period. – TS
+These actions were part of U.S. military theory called the “strategy of tension,” and were particularly used in Italy in the 70s.
+The Gladio network was nothing more nor less than an organized terrorist network within NATO countries.
+In parallel, the CIA supervised the organization of the Operation Condor in Latin America beginning in 1975. – TS

 – Fighting Talk, May 1995 –

 As the 50th anniversary of the end of the war is celebrated, some unpleasant truths will become further buried beneath the myth of the “triumph of freedom and democracy” over fascism.
 For if fascism itself was the great evil that had to be stopped at any cost, how are we to explain the total failure of the British, French and American governments to do anything about the war in Spain from 1936 to 1939, when Franco’s fascist forces, openly supported with arms and troops by Hitler and Mussolini, destroyed the “democratically elected” republican government?
 The answer is not hard to find.
 For Western capitalism the real enemy was not fascism but the popular revolution inaugurated by the Spanish working class.